- Jasper Johns: Writings, Sketchbook Notes, InterviewsOur PickBy Christel Hollevoet, Robert Frank, Jasper Johns, and Kirk Varnedoe

 While the motif may be "dumb" and lack meaning, Johns's title Corpse and Mirror II suggests something else at play.
 Many have suggested that the title refers to both the Surrealist game Exquisite Corpse, a collaborative game built by consecutive artistic moves, and Marcel Duchamp's quintessential and enigmatic work The Bride Stripped Bare by Her Bachelors, Even (The Large Glass) (1915-23).
 With both Surrealist and Dadaist references, Johns subtly suggests his lineage and aesthetic interests.
 While the lines of the paintings are somewhat gestural, their repetitive nature suggests a coolness, or formality, freed from emotion, but the title, with its reference to death and reflection, suggests something more macabre and philosophical, creating a tension between composition and subject matter that Johns continuously exploits.

-Oil and sand on four joined canvases - Art Institute of Chicago
+Oil and sand on four joined canvases - The Art Institute of Chicago

 Catenary (Jacob's Ladder)